CongLuanTran/hyde-theme.nvim/README.md

 - Nordic Blue: [nightfox (nordfox flavour)](https://github.com/EdenEast/nightfox.nvim)
 - The rest: I haven't decied yet

-You can also set your own mapping in `opts`.
+You can also set your own mapping and your default theme in `opts`.
 If there is no suitable mapping, Neovim's `default` scheme will be used.

 ## Installation